felddy/foundryvtt-docker/README.md

 always more helpful.
 Simply set the `CONTAINER_VERBOSE` environment variable to `true` to generate more detailed logging.

-To drop into a shell after release installation but before it is started, you can pass the `--shell` option to the entrypoint:
+To drop into a shell after distribution installation but before it is started, you can pass the `--shell` option to the service:

 | Purpose | Command |
 |---------|---------|